David Ariyanto

-David Rikza Ariyanto (born 8 January 1987) is an Indonesian professional footballer who plays as a goalkeeper for Liga 2 club Persikab Bandung.
+David Rikza Ariyanto (born 8 January 1987) is an Indonesian professional footballer who plays as a goalkeeper.

 Club career

 PSM Makassar

 Ariyanto joined the Borneo team for 2016 Indonesia Soccer Championship A. He made his debut against Arema F.C. in the sixth week of the 2016 season.

 Borneo

 On 2017, He was signed a one-year contract with Liga 1 club Borneo.
 Ariyanto made his debut on 4 November 2017 in a match against Perseru Serui.

 Kalteng Putra

 On 2019, Ariyanto signed a contract with Liga 1 club Kalteng Putra on a free transfer.
 He made his debut on 26 July 2019 in a match against TIRA-Persikabo.

 Persebaya Surabaya

 In 2021, Ariyanto signed a contract with Indonesian Liga 1 club Persebaya Surabaya.